softdevteam/fm/README.md

 of the literal line are irrelevant but this will not match against the end of the literal text).

 ## Interline matching

-There are two interline wildcard operators that determine when multiple literal lines are matched.
-Both match zero or more literal lines until a match for the next *item* is found, at which point the search is *anchored* (i.e. backtracking will not occur before the anchor).
-An item is either:
+There are two interline wildcard operators that match zero or more literal lines until a match for the next *item* is found, at which point the search is *anchored* (i.e. backtracking will not occur before the anchor).
+An item is
+either:

   * A single pattern line.
   * A group of pattern lines.
 A group is the sequence of pattern lines between